SalomonSuspect/WattWatch/README.md

 desktop_app is written in python using PySide6.
 The desktop application is responsible for capturing data from the ebike and normalizing the data to send to the backend server called thundercloud.

 #### Data simulation
-For the time being ride data is being simulated by providing csv files of ride data in the format timestamp, long, lat, speed, soc
+For the time being ride data is being simulated by providing csv files of ride data in the format timestamp, long, lat, speed, batery state of charge.
 This data is assumed to be captured from the ebike and managed as such.

 ### thundercloud
-thundercloud is written using FastAPI to deliver a CRUD interface for storage and analysis.
+thundercloud is a backend server written using FastAPI to deliver a CRUD interface for storage and analysis.
 Currently the data storage is run time only.

 ## Getting Started
 ### Dependencies